andrewdotg/ecosystemCondition/docs/gjengroing.md

 ### Scaled indicator values at regional level (circa 120 min runtime)

 Now we will aggregate up to the regional level for final reporting.
 We will use the same method as in the section above, except here we will use a different method to calculate the uncertainty value around the indicator values.
 The ea_spread function in eaTools uses a bootstrapping method to calculate the standard error in indicator values when aggregating from the polygon to regional level.
 Because we have hundreds of thousands of polygons per region, the resulting standard errors are extremely small.
 Therefore we will use the standard deviation in reference values per region.
-The standard deviation, as a percentage of the average reference value is used to calcualte the uncertainty in the scaled indicator value.
+The standard deviation, as a percentage of the average reference value is used to calculate the uncertainty in the scaled indicator value.

 ```r